antoinebou12/nova-backtest/README.md

 # nova-backtest

-Built in client interaction with the Centralized Exchange Platform API.
-Nova Labs aims to facilitate the development of algorithmic trading and this package help to backtest technical strategies on Crypto Market.
+**NovaLabs backtest** is a Python library for backtesting algorithmic trading strategies.
+It aims to facilitate the development of algorithmic trading on the **crypto market** by downloading historical data prices on the biggest centralized exchanges (Binance, Bybit, OKX, KuCoin & more) and simulates the trades of a given strategy throughout past years.
+It returns a bunch of statistics, giving a strong evaluation of your strategies performances.